damir-manapov/hands-on-multitenant-by-kind/README.md

-# Multitenant Research Spinning App
+# Multitenant Spinning App

-A multitenant application for managing research instances using Kubernetes (kind) for local development.
+A multitenant application for managing tenant instances using Kubernetes (kind) for local development.
 Built with TypeScript, pnpm, and tsx, featuring strict type checking, ESLint, and Prettier configurations.

 ## Prerequisites